mattzink7/cloudcannnon/content/about/_index.md

       button_url: /schedule-demo/
       button_text: Schedule A Demo
       open_in_new_tab: false
+  - _bookshop_name: columns
+    heading: Discover Essentia (add colon here) Champions of Sustainable Energy
+    columns:
-  - _bookshop_name: media_text
+      - _bookshop_name: content
-    heading: For Business
-    body: "In today's competitive landscape, sustainable analytics provides businesses a strategic edge.
-With Essentia, companies can uncover hidden inefficiencies, adapt to evolving energy trends, and significantly reduce operational costs.
-Transform your energy data into tangible savings and sustainable solutions."
-    image:
-      image_url: /uploads/business-1.jpg
-      image_alt: Trees with sunshine shining through branches
-    button:
-      button_url: /services/
-      button_text: sustainability for business
-      open_in_new_tab: false
+        body: <p>Founded in 2013, Essentia has swiftly emerged as a leader in the sustainable energy sector.
+Our ethos is simple, merge cutting-edge technology with deep-rooted environmental values.
+We're more than just a company; we're a collective of innovators, dreamers, and doers, steadfast in our mission to revolutionize the way businesses and homeowners consume energy.
+From our initial idea to the myriad of solutions we offer today, every step we've taken has been in pursuit of a greener, brighter future for all.</p>
     background_color: black
-    text_column_position: right
-  - _bookshop_name: media_text
-    heading: For Homeowners
-    body: "Every household has the potential to be more energy-efficient and environmentally conscious.
-With Essentia's insights, homeowners gain a clear understanding of their energy usage, empowering them to make smarter choices, reduce monthly bills, and contribute to a greener planet.
-Discover the harmony of savings and sustainability right at home."
-    image:
-      image_url: /uploads/homeowners-2.jpg
-      image_alt: Trees with sunshine shining through branches
-    button:
-      button_url: /services/
-      button_text: sustainability for homeowners
-      open_in_new_tab: false
-    background_color: white
-    text_column_position: left
-  - _bookshop_name: blog_feed
+  - _bookshop_name: staff-feed
-    heading: Our Latest Sustainability Resources
+    heading: Meet Our Sustainability Experts
-    body: "Dive deep into the world of sustainable energy with the latest articles, trends, and breakthroughs.
-At Essentia, we believe in empowering our community with knowledge.
-Stay informed, stay sustainable, and join the conversation shaping our energy future."
-    button:
-      button_url: /blog/
-      button_text: View All Posts
-      open_in_new_tab: false
+    body: "At Essentia, each member brings a unique blend of expertise, united by a common goal: to revolutionize the world of sustainable energy.
+From our pioneering co-founders to our innovative engineers and strategists, every individual plays a crucial role in shaping our journey."
     background_color: white
   - _bookshop_name: numbers
     heading: Driving Sustainable Businesses Forward